 The Proxy Voting Director, a member of the Office of the Trustees (the Trustees' independent administrative staff), assists in the coordination and voting of the funds' proxies.
-The Proxy Voting Director deals directly with the proxy voting service and, in the case of proxy questions referred by the proxy voting service, solicits voting recommendations and instructions from the Chair of the Board Policy and Nominating Committee, and Putnam Management's investment professionals, as appropriate.
-The Proxy Voting Director is responsible for ensuring that these questions and referrals are responded to in a timely fashion and for transmitting appropriate voting instructions to the proxy voting service.
-In addition, the Proxy Voting Director is the contact person for receiving recommendations from Putnam Management's investment professionals with respect to any proxy question in circumstances where the investment professional believes that the interests of fund shareholders warrant a vote contrary to the fund's proxy voting guidelines.
+The Proxy Voting Director deals directly with the proxy voting service, conducting periodic due diligence on the proxy voting service and its implementation of the funds' proxy voting guidelines.
+In the case of proposals that the proxy voting service refers to the Proxy Voting Director for voting instructions, the Proxy Voting Director, following the procedures discussed below ("Voting procedures for referred proposals"), is responsible for ensuring that these questions and referrals are responded to in a timely fashion and for transmitting appropriate voting instructions to the proxy voting service.
+In addition, the Proxy Voting Director is the contact person for receiving recommendations from Putnam Management's investment professionals with respect to any proposal in circumstances where the investment professional believes that the interests of fund shareholders warrant a vote contrary to the fund's proxy voting guidelines.

 On occasion, representatives of a company in which the funds have an investment may wish to meet with the company's shareholders in advance of the company's shareholder meeting, typically to explain and to provide the company's perspective on the proposals up for consideration at the meeting.
 As a general matter, the Proxy Voting Director will participate in meetings with these company representatives.
+In addition, if a company files additional solicitation materials before the company's vote submission deadline, the Proxy Voting Director may be notified by a representative of the company or by the proxy voting service.
+To the extent practicable, the Proxy Voting Director will consider additional solicitation materials that are filed sufficiently in advance of the submission deadline and that could reasonably be expected to affect the funds' vote.

 The Proxy Voting Director is also responsible for ensuring that the funds file the required annual reports of their proxy voting records with the Securities and Exchange Commission.
-The Proxy Voting Director coordinates with the funds' proxy voting service to prepare and file on Form N-PX, by August 31 of each year, the funds' proxy voting record for the most recent twelve month period ended June 30.
-In addition, the Proxy Voting Director is responsible for coordinating with Putnam Management to arrange for the funds' proxy voting record for the most recent twelve month period ended June 30 to be available on the funds' website.
+The Proxy Voting Director coordinates with the funds' proxy voting service to prepare and file on Form N-PX, by August 31 of each year, the funds' proxy voting record for the most recent twelve-month period ended June 30.
+In addition, the Proxy Voting Director is responsible for coordinating with Putnam Management to arrange for the funds' proxy voting record for the most recent twelve-month period ended June 30 to be available on the funds' website.

-Voting procedures for referral items
+Voting procedures for referred proposals

-As discussed above, the proxy voting service will refer proxy questions to the Proxy Voting Director under certain circumstances.
-Unless the referred proxy question involves investment considerations (i.e., the proxy question might be seen as having a bearing on the economic interests of a shareholder in the company) and is referred to Putnam Management's investment professionals for a voting recommendation as described below, the Proxy Voting Director will assist in interpreting the guidelines and, if necessary, consult with the Chair of the Board Policy and Nominating Committee on how the funds' shares will be voted or confer with a senior member of the Office of the Trustees.
+As discussed above, the proxy voting service will refer proposals to the Proxy Voting Director for voting instructions under certain circumstances.
+Unless the referred proposal involves investment considerations (i.e., the proposal might be seen as having a bearing on the economic interests of a shareholder in the company) and is referred to Putnam Management's investment professionals for a voting recommendation as described below, the Proxy Voting Director will assist in interpreting the guidelines and, if necessary, consult with the Chair of the Board Policy and Nominating Committee on how the funds' shares will be voted.